Detroit Police Department Facebook

 Craig said he had demoted Leach to the rank of lieutenant for failing to report the use of force.
 Leach is suspended with pay pending the result of an investigation.

 Craig stopped short of calling what happened a cover-up.
 It’s unclear whether Leach was at Ottava Via when responding officers stopped by to look into what happened.
 Another officer who Craig said was working security at the bar against department policy also did not report what happened, though Craig said he may not have known.
 That officer is facing disciplinary action for working in an unauthorized capacity, Craig said.

 The chief could not say whether Leach’s use of force was proper or improper based on his review of surveillance video.
 An investigation is underway to determine that, he said.

 During the news conference, a horrific account of what happened emerged from a WXYZ-TV reporter who said he had spoken with an eye witness

 “He saw two bouncers dragging Mike, the victim, from the back of the bar to the front entrance to take him out, Mike was in no position to defend himself against two of them, one was Leach," said reporter Jim Kiertzner.
-"Leach grabbed Mike by his shirt under his chin, pushed him, Mike stumbled backwards but caught his balance — then Leach forcibly shoved him causing him to fall to the ground.
+"Leach grabbed Mike by his shirt under his chin, pushed him, Mike stumbled backward but caught his balance — then Leach forcibly shoved him causing him to fall to the ground.

 "This witness says that Mike’s feet actually became airborne," Kiertzner went on.
 "This witness says you could feel Mike’s head hit the ground.
 Leach then tried to drag Mike’s lifeless body out of the bar.
 Police were